yard-turkey/multi-cluster/examples/pattern2/specific-storage-class/README.md

 ### Prereqs

-Make sure you have a federated cluster setup running in OCP 4.0.
+- Make sure you have a federated cluster setup running in OCP 4.0.
 See [guide](https://docs.openshift.com/container-platform/4.1/welcome/index.html?extIdCarryOver=true&sc_cid=701f2000001Css0AAC).
+- Install the KubeFed Operator and Resource (cluster-scoped) in appropriate namespace

 ### Summary